 The entry form is available in alternative formats, including Easy Read, Braille, hard copy and audio.
 Any eligible candidate who feels that they may experience further barriers to applying is invited to contact firstname.lastname@example.org

-Full details and an entry form can be found at leedsconductors.co.uk Applicants should complete and submit the form no later than Thursday 9 April, and applicants will be notified by the end of May as to whether or not their application has been successful.
+Full details and an entry form can be found at leedsconductors.co.uk Applicants should complete and submit the form no later than 14 January 2021.

-Admission for audiences is free of charge at the Public Sessions from Wednesday 9 September, with no booking required.
-Tickets for the Gala Concert on Saturday 12 September, featuring Beethoven’s Symphony No 5, Elgar’s Enigma Variations and Sibelius’ Symphony No 5, will go on sale shortly.
+Admission for audiences is free of charge at the Public Sessions from Wednesday 16 June, with no booking required.
+Tickets for the Gala Concert on Saturday 19 June, featuring Beethoven’s Symphony No 5, Elgar’s Enigma Variations and Sibelius’ Symphony No 5, are on sale now.